Christensen-Lab-Dartmouth/MethylNet/README.md

 Deep Learning with Methylation

 MethylNet is a command line tool and python library that provides classes to handle deep learning tasks for methylation data.
-It wraps common R-bioconductor functions for the preliminary analysis of methylation arrays, and uses PyTorch to explore/make predictions on the methylation data.
+It wraps common R-bioconductor functions for the preliminary analysis of methylation arrays (moved to https://github.com/Christensen-Lab-Dartmouth/PyMethylProcess), and uses PyTorch to explore/make predictions on the methylation data.

 What MethylNet can do:
 1. Preprocessing of IDATs (wraps R into python using rpy2):